 (B) lives with that person in this state under the appearance of being married.

-How can I be charged with Bigamy?
+How can I be charged with a Bigamy offense in Texas?

-What is the punishment for Bigamy?
+What is the penalty for a Texas Bigamy offense?

-A conviction for Bigamy is punished by default as a Felony of the Third Degree,[2] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Bigamy is punished by default as a Felony of the Third Degree,[4] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.

-However, if the person you married is 17, then a conviction for Bigamy is punished as a Felony of the Second Degree,[3] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 20 years.
+However, if the person you married is 17, then a conviction for Bigamy in Texas is punished as a Felony of the Second Degree,[5] with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 20 years.

-And if the person you married is 16 years old or younger, then a conviction for Bigamy is punished as a Felony of the First Degree,[4] with a maximum possible fine under Texas state law of up to $10,000 and life in prison.
+And if the person you married is 16 years old or younger, then a conviction for Bigamy in Texas is punished as a Felony of the First Degree,[6] with a maximum possible fine under Texas state law of up to $10,000 and life in prison.

 Legal References: